WenhaoLi666/Template.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a postdoctoral fellow at the Rotman School of Management, the University of Toronto.
 I got my PhD degree from the department of Management Sciences at the City University of Hong Kong.
-I am fortunate to collaborate with Prof. Ningyuan Chen (University of Toronto), Prof. Zhankun Sun (City University of
-Hong Kong) and Prof. Jeff Hong (Fudan University).
+I am fortunate to collaborate with Prof. Ningyuan Chen (University of Toronto), Prof. Zhankun Sun (City University of Hong Kong) and Prof. Jeff Hong (Fudan University).

-My research mainly focuses on data-driven decision making and its application in health- care.
+My research mainly focuses on data-driven decision making and its application in healthcare.
 For the theoretical part, I am interested in designing algorithms for online and offine statistical learning problems.
 For the application part, I am interested in finding insightful phenomena through data and connecting them to the OM theory.